 The Santa Clara Valley Water District (District) established the Adopt-A-Creek program in 1992 to encourage residents of Santa Clara County to take an active role in helping to preserve the health and beauty of our local creeks.
 Who's involved?
-More than 140 groups around the county are involved in the program, but with with the water district managing about 275 miles of creek in Santa Clara County, many areas have yet to be adopted.
+More than 140 groups around the county are involved in the program, but with over 275 miles of creek owned by the District in Santa Clara County, many areas have yet to be adopted.

 Santa Clara Valley waterways flow into the San Francisco and Monterey bays, taking all the pollutants, debris and trash accumulated upstream with them.
 This poses a great threat to vegetation, wildlife and humans.
 In addition, more than five decades of growing urbanization means more runoff — bringing with it even more trash and debris — into local storm drains, many of which empty into our creeks and eventually into the bay.

 Think about this: In 2018, volunteers picked up more than 104,100 pounds of trash including 10,600 pounds of recyclables in just three hours at 95 creek sites around Santa Clara Valley.
-That's the equivalent weight of half a Boeing 757 airliner!
+That's the equivalent weight of 39 Honda Civics!

 With the help of individuals and groups, we can minimize the impact urbanization is making on waterways and keep them from becoming overwhelmed by pollution.
 The Adopt-A-Creek program is helping the future health of our waterways by ensuring that it remains clean and healthy for California residents.